Refreshing, robust and tasty, watermelons are always appreciated in any healthy diet.

-Perhaps the most immediate concern here is the seeds that naturally occur in watermelon – and that’s especially true for young dogs, puppies and smaller dogs.
+Perhaps the most immediate concern here is the seeds that naturally occur in watermelon – and that’s especially true for young dogs, puppies, and smaller dogs.

-The seeds can prove a choking hazard, especially hard ones can chip or break growing teeth, and overall the seeds do not break down very easily during your dog’s digestive processes.
+The seeds can prove a choking hazard, especially hard ones that can chip or break growing teeth, and overall the seeds do not break down very easily during your dog’s digestive processes.